VFPX/Log4VFP/README.md

 ## Milestones

 You can record the start and end of certain processes in your application by starting "milestones".
-To start a milestone, call the StartMilestone method of the LogManager (not logger) object.
-For example:
+To start a milestone, call the StartMilestone method of the LogManager (not logger) object if you're managing the .NET classes yourself or call the StartMilestone method of the wrapper class.
+For example, for managed yourself code:

 ```Fox
 loLogManager.StartMilestone()